How to Use the Find Food Map to Find Free Food Near You

 When you review the free food distributions available near you, there are a few things to keep in mind:

-• Day of Distribution: Some distributions are weekly, while others take place on a certain day each month.
+• Day of Distribution: Some distributions are weekly, while others occur on a specific day each month.
 For example, a distribution may take place on the second Tuesday of each month.
 Make sure to confirm the distribution is open before heading there.

-• Registration: Most of our distributions do not require you to register.
+• Registration: Most of our distributions do not require registration.
 However, some require you to call first or make an appointment.
 Keep an eye out for a “Call First” label.

 • Requirements: Some distributions are restricted to certain demographics or area codes.
-A distribution may be for seniors only or require you to show military ID to receive food.
+A distribution may be for seniors only or require you to show a military ID to receive food.
 Others require you to live within certain zip codes.
-Be sure to confirm the distribution you plan to attend is open to all or that you meet their requirements before you go.
+Be sure to confirm that the distribution you plan to attend is open to all, or that you meet their requirements, before you go.

-• Distribution Time: Most distributions are first-come, first-serve.
+• Distribution Time: Most distributions are first-come, first-served.
 They often close once food runs out, which may be before the scheduled end time.

 • Groceries Available: Each distribution is different, and we cannot guarantee what food will be available on any given day.
 The majority of our distributions provide fresh produce.
 Some also provide pantry staples.
 Certain distributions serve hot meals.
 Since a large percentage of what we provide is donated or rescued surplus food, what’s available will vary.